Bookmark and Share

 • 2009: US Senator Mary Landrieu of Louisiana utilized A Portrait of Louisiana research to make the case for prioritizing mental health funding.

-• July 2008: AHDP Co-Directors were invited by Senator Charles Schumer of New York, Chair of the Joint Economic Committee, to testify at a hearing entitled “How Much More Can American Families Be Squeezed By Stagnant Wages, Skyrocketing Household Costs, And Falling Home Prices?”
+• July 2008: MOA Co-Directors were invited by Senator Charles Schumer of New York, Chair of the Joint Economic Committee, to testify at a hearing entitled “How Much More Can American Families Be Squeezed By Stagnant Wages, Skyrocketing Household Costs, And Falling Home Prices?”

 Classroom and Academic Use

-AHDP has given guest lectures at the University of California Los Angeles, Columbia University, The New School for Social Research, Brandeis University, and more, with an increasing volume of requests to speak at other academic institutions.
+MOA has given guest lectures at the University of California Los Angeles, Columbia University, The New School for Social Research, Brandeis University, and more, with an increasing volume of requests to speak at other academic institutions.

 RESEARCH

-AHDP has been cited in the following publications:
+MOA has been cited in the following publications:

-AHDP’s research can be found in the following public databases:
+MOA’s research can be found in the following public databases:

 Philanthropic and Civil Society Partnerships

-• April 2011: AHDP partnered with United Way in 2009 to produce the “Common Good Forecaster,” an innovative online tool for advocacy on the value of investing in education.
+• April 2011: MOA partnered with United Way in 2009 to produce the “Common Good Forecaster,” an innovative online tool for advocacy on the value of investing in education.
 The program has proved to be immensely popular and is currently being updated with the latest data to be jointly re-launched in new few months.

-• November 2010: AHDP collaborated with DC-based Spotlight on Poverty and Opportunity to organize our launch event for The Measure of America: Mapping Risks and Resilience 2010-2011, produce a podcast, and publish expert commentary.
+• November 2010: MOA collaborated with DC-based Spotlight on Poverty and Opportunity to organize our launch event for The Measure of America: Mapping Risks and Resilience 2010-2011, produce a podcast, and publish expert commentary.

-• 2009: The Global Project on Measuring the Progress of Societies of the OECD (a project to coordinate work on measuring well-being and quality of life) has officially recognized the AHDP as a “Correspondent” for its work in the U.S.
+• 2009: The Global Project on Measuring the Progress of Societies of the OECD (a project to coordinate work on measuring well-being and quality of life) has officially recognized the MOA as a “Correspondent” for its work in the U.S.

 • Ongoing: Catholic Charities is reframing the work of their network of 2,500 local agencies and programs in human development terms and encouraging their chapters to use the American HD Index to assess need and progress.